SCRT-HQ/VaporShell/docs/glossary/New-VSRoute53HostedZone.md

 **Important**

 You can't convert a public hosted zone to a private hosted zone or vice versa.
-Instead, you must create a new hosted zone with the same name and create new resource record sets.
+Instead, you must create a new hosted zone with the same name and create new records.

 For more information about charges for hosted zones, see Amazon Route 53 Pricing: http://aws.amazon.com/route53/pricing/.